ifood/ifood-frontend-test/README.md

 # iFood Frontend Test

-A application proposed by iFood as a  where you can login with Spotify Account to check a variaty of playlists in different countries, langages and dates.
+A application proposed by iFood where you can login with Spotify Account to check a variaty of playlists in different countries, langages and dates.

 <details>